OpenConceptLab/ocl_omrs/README.md

 4. Update the MySql database model (`/omrs/models.py`) to reflect the version of the OpenMRS dictionary you are importing.
 For example, in OpenMRS Platform v2.2, the 'precise' field for numeric fields was renamed to 'allow_decimal'.
 We recommend simply commenting out fields that are not applicable to your OpenMRS version.
+For SQL imports prior to Platform v2.2, we recommend renaming the 'precise' attribute of the concept_numeric table to 'allow_decimal' within the SQL file before importing.

 5. Output as OCL-formatted bulk import JSON:
    (Note: the import file generated is not specific to an environment)